 Are you familiar with the origins of the Chinese zodiac (生肖)?
 Everyone is assigned an animal according to their birth year.
 The story comes from a classic myth, where the Jade Emperor (玉帝) wanted to create a way to measure time, and organized a race.
-The first twelve animals to swim across the river would be awarded with a spot on the Zodiac calendar.
+He declared that the first twelve animals to arrive at his palace would each be given a year in the zodiac calendar.
+To win their place, the animals had to cross a great river and reach the palace.
+Some ran fast, others swam, and a few got clever.

-The first animal to arrive across the river was the Rat, who asked the kindly Ox to carry him across and leapt off just as both animals reached the riverbank.
+The first animal to arrive across the river was the Rat, who asked the kind Ox to carry him across and leapt off just as both animals reached the riverbank.
 The powerful Tiger, nimble Rabbit, and righteous Dragon followed.
 Then came the Horse, who was spooked by the slithery Snake at the last moment and ended up in seventh place.
-The Sheep, Monkey, and the Rooster followed, having worked together to teach the bank.
+The Sheep, Monkey, and the Rooster followed, having worked together to reach the bank.
 The Dog, a supposedly good swimmer, had gotten distracted while playing in the water and scrambled for eleventh place.
 Finally, the last animal - the Pig - made it across the finish line.